solgaardlab/neurophox/README.md

 ## Introduction

-`neurophox` provides a robust and general framework for mesh network layers in orthogonal and unitary neural networks.
+Neurophox provides a robust and general framework for mesh network layers in orthogonal and unitary neural networks.
 We use an efficient definition for any feedforward mesh architecture, `neurophox.meshmodel.MeshModel`, to develop mesh layer architectures in Numpy (`neurophox.numpy.layers`), Tensorflow 2 (`neurophox.tensorflow.layers`), and (soon) PyTorch.

 Scattering matrix models used in unitary mesh networks for photonics simulations are provided in `neurophox.components`.
-The models for all layers are fully defined in `neurophox.meshmodel`, which provides a general framework for efficient implementation of any unitary mesh network.
+The models for all layers are fully defined in `neurophox.meshmodel`, which provides a general framework for efficient implementation of any feedforward unitary mesh network.

 ## Dependencies and requirements

-Some important requirements for `neurophox` are:
+Some important requirements for Neurophox are:
 1. Python >=3.6
 2. Tensorflow 2.0
 3. PyTorch 1.1

-The dependencies for `neurophox` (specified in `requirements.txt`) are:
+The dependencies for Neurophox (specified in `requirements.txt`) are:
 ```text
 numpy
 scipy